Is Preschool Tax Deductible In 2019? Here's What You Need To Know For Your Deductions

 So how much could you potentially be getting back?
 According to TurboTax, “The credit is worth anywhere from 20 percent to 35 percent of your qualified expenses, up to $3,000 (for one qualifying person) and $6,000 (for two or more qualifying persons).”
 But don’t get this confused with the child tax credit, where you get up to $2,000 just for your child being born.
 So having a kid and putting them in preschool could potentially benefit you financially for once.
 How about that?

 Good news, everyone.
 Yes, your child’s preschool expense is tax deductible, but only through the child and dependent care credit.
 As long as you qualify for that, you can absolutely claim your child’s preschool expenses on your tax return forms.
 And don’t forget to also check into the child tax credit to make sure you’re getting all the money back you can.
 Like I said, kids are expensive, y’all, and they’ll just continue to get more and more expensive as they get older.
-So help them help you by using them for your taxes.
+Help them help you by using them for your taxes.